rodrwan/shareiscare/docs/raspberry_pi.md

-# Uso de ShareIsCare en Raspberry Pi
+# Using ShareIsCare on Raspberry Pi

-Este documento proporciona instrucciones para instalar y ejecutar ShareIsCare en dispositivos Raspberry Pi.
+This document provides instructions for installing and running ShareIsCare on Raspberry Pi devices.

-## Modelos compatibles
+## Compatible models

-ShareIsCare ofrece binarios compilados para diferentes arquitecturas ARM:
+ShareIsCare offers compiled binaries for different ARM architectures:

 - **ARMv7 (shareiscare-linux-armv7)**:
   - Raspberry Pi 2